FAQ - Frequently Asked Questions

 What guidance will be provided?

-The local clergy, Daniel French along with Judy Bayley provide pastoral support.
+Daniel French, the Chaplain, and Judy Bayley provide pastoral support.
 A local bishop acts as an overseer ('Visitor') for the whole scheme.

 Can my parents and friends come to visit?